hseltman/shinyGrader/README.md

 # shinyGrader
-Automatic grading of R, Pytnon, and SAS in a Shiny App (tuned to Canvas course management system)
+Automatic grading of R, Python, and SAS in a Shiny App (tuned to Canvas course management system)

 This Shiny App (https://shiny.rstudio.com/) manages grading and regrading of homework assignments in R, Python or SAS.
 Configuration files specify ancillary files, various options, and a grading rubric.
 Code is run in a sandbox.
 The rubric uses regular expression matching on code input and output.